ircv3/ircv3-specifications/extensions/privacy-policy.md

 ## Notes for implementing work-in-progress version
 This specification relies on the Standard Replies framework.

-Software implementing this work-in-progress specification MUST NOT use the unprefixed account-registration capability name.
-Instead, implementations SHOULD use the draft/privacy capability name to be interoperable with other software implementing a compatible work-in-progress version.
+Software implementing this work-in-progress specification MUST NOT use the unprefixed `draft/privacy` capability name.
+Instead, implementations SHOULD use the `draft/privacy` capability name to be interoperable with other software implementing a compatible work-in-progress version.
 The final version of the specification will use an unprefixed capability name.

 ## 1. Motivation